 It seems that Static Filtering Entries are only supported in one direction, i.e., uplink.
 However, some VLANs in support of TSN streams use FRER over redundant paths, see, e.g., item 7) in Annex U.2 in IEEE Std 802.1Qcc.
 These VLANs are allocated to the TE-MSTID, which selects the control plane operation mode for a VLAN (see, e.g., see 12.32.3.1 in IEEE Std 802.1Qcc).
 That is, Static Filtering Entries specify frame forwarding and filtering for these VLANs, see subclause 12.32.3.1 in IEEE Std 802.1Qcc.
 This enables the CNC to configure static forwarding trees.

 It is not clear how such operation is supported.
 Clause 5.8.2.5.3 describes the operations for learning VLANs where MAC addresses are learnt from the source address of data frames.
 However, clause 5.8.2.5.3 does not describe the operations for static forwarding.
+(Ericsson: Part of ongoing Rel-17 FS_IIoT discussion as such simply clarify one direction support in Rel-16).

 NOTE 2 in 5.8.2.5.3 states: